flowx-ai/docs-flowx/docs/building-blocks/ui-designer/ui-component-types/root-components/custom.md

 </div>

 ## Prerequisites before Creation

+Before creating a custom component, ensure you meet the following prerequisites:

 * **Angular Knowledge**: You should have a solid understanding of Angular for creating and importing custom components.
 * **Angular CLI**: Ensure Angular CLI is installed.